Stirling: Media

+The Stirling News and Stirling Observer are the local newspapers in the city.

 Sports and recreation

 Stirling is home to professional league teams in football, rugby and cricket.

-Marathon

 The first Stirling Scottish Marathon was held on 21 May 2017.

-Curling

 The National Curling Academy is located in Stirling Sports Village.
 It was opened in 2017 by Eve Muirhead.
 They use facilities linked to The Peak.
 It was hoped this would increase the chances of British medals at events like the Winter Olympics and Paralympics.